onevcat/APNGKit/README.md

 That's cool, APNG is much better!
 But wait...why didn't I even not have heard about APNG before?
 It is not a popular format, why should I use it in my next great iOS app?

 Good question!
 APNG is an excellent extension for regular PNG, and it is also very simple to use and has no conflicting with current PNG standard (It consists a standard PNG header, so if your platform does not support APNG, it will be recognized as a normal PNG with its first frame being displayed as a static image).
 But unfortunately, it is a rebel format so that it is not accepted by the PNG group.
 However, it is accepted by many vendors and is even mentioned in [W3C Standards](http://www.w3.org/TR/html5/embedded-content-0.html#the-img-element).
 There is another format called MNG (Multiple-image Network Graphics), which is created by the same team as PNG.
-It is a comprehensive format, but very very very complex.
+It is a comprehensive format, but very very very (重要的事要说三遍) complex.
 It is so complex that despite being a "standard", it was almost universally rejected.
 There is only one "popular" browser called [Konqueror](https://konqueror.org)(at least I have used it before when I was in high school) supports MNG, which is really a sad but reasonable story.

 Even APNG is not accepted currently, we continue to see the widespread implementation of it.
 Apple recently supported APNG in both [desktop and mobile Safari](http://www.macrumors.com/2014/09/28/ios-8-safari-supports-animated-png-images/).
 [Microsoft Edge](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6513393-apng-animated-png-images-support-firefox-and-sa) and [Chrome](https://code.google.com/p/chromium/issues/detail?id=437662) are also considering to add APNG support since it is already officially added in [WebKit core](https://bugs.webkit.org/show_bug.cgi?id=17022).